mj3b/juno/README.md

 **Core Value Proposition**: Shift from "AI answers questions" to "AI prevents problems and optimizes outcomes."

+## How JUNO Was Born: A Consultant's Reckoning with the GenAI Paradox

+When I joined the engineering team as a consultant, my brief was straightforward: help a seasoned manager bring maturity and optimization to a growing but strained software delivery operation.
+The team had energy, but also entropy—overwhelmed by dashboards, chasing defects across Jira, and struggling to distinguish signal from noise in daily standups.
+They didn't need another tool.
+They needed clarity.

+Around that same time, McKinsey released its strategy blueprint for agentic AI.
+As I read through their diagnosis of the "genAI paradox"—widespread deployment, minimal impact—it hit uncomfortably close to home.
+We had copilots and dashboards, even a few fine-tuned LLMs.
+But none of them transformed how work got done.
+They just hovered at the edges—bolted-on intelligence, not built-in intuition.

+Then came the pivotal quote from the McKinsey report:

+> *"The real breakthrough comes in the vertical realm, where agentic AI enables the automation of complex business workflows… processes that were previously beyond the capabilities of first-generation gen AI tools."*

+That was the permission I needed.

+**JUNO began as a hypothesis:**
+What if we stopped asking AI to summarize Jira data, and instead asked it to think through Jira workflows?
+What if we didn't use GPT to assist managers with status updates, but empowered it to reason about engineering velocity, defect patterns, and delivery risk—just like a peer?

+**JUNO is not a chatbot.
+It's not a dashboard filter.**
+It's an Agentic AI Analyst—built from the ground up to sit inside Jira and perform the mental gymnastics we were once forced to do manually:
+- Surfacing delivery anomalies before they surface in sprint retros
+- Analyzing defect sprawl in real time, not days after it derails release plans
+- Compressing 12 browser tabs of context-switching into one insight thread

+Its architecture was inspired by McKinsey's agentic AI mesh model—modular, vendor-neutral, observable, and designed to govern autonomy at scale.
+But JUNO didn't emerge from a whiteboard.
+It was forged in the chaos of real engineering meetings—where delivery dates slip, scope expands, and everyone's underwater.

+**That's why JUNO works.**
+It wasn't invented for AI conferences.
+It was created for sprint planning.

+Now, when a manager asks "Why did our regression rate spike last sprint?"—JUNO doesn't just answer.
+It traces the root cause, correlates story estimates, maps test coverage, and recommends a path forward.
+Fast.
+Defensible.
+Context-aware.

+We didn't build JUNO because we wanted to experiment with AI.
+**We built JUNO because we were drowning in Jira, and no one was coming to save us.**

 ## Architecture

 ### Microservices Architecture